CRA Staff

 Lauren Lashlee

-Lauren Lashlee is a program associate for the Widening Participation (CRA-WP) committee.
-In this role, she supports CRA-WP programs that focus on increasing the success and participation of underrepresented groups in computing research.
+Lauren Lashlee is a program associate for the Education committee.
+In this role, she supports CRA-WE programs that focus on increasing the pipeline for computer science researchers.
+She has previously worked on the Widening Participation (CRA-WP) committee supporting several of those programs.

 Lauren was raised in Savannah, GA.
 She holds a Bachelor’s degree in Early Childhood Education with an endorsement in K-12 English as a Second Oral Language.
 Before joining CRA, Lauren was an educator for six years in Savannah-Chatham County Public Schools and Fairfax County Public Schools.
 She enjoys cooking, painting, and physical activities.